Sunday School – Grades KG - 9

 Children in grades 2 or higher may register for our First Reconciliation and First Communion classes.
 Children must have completed at least one year of catechism before registering for the Sacramental Preparation program.
 Children enrolled in one of the Catholic schools (St. Patrick or Queen of Peace Academy) will attend only the Preparation classes.
 Children enrolled in the public schools will attend Sunday School and the Preparation classes.

 Classes are held on Saturday mornings, one Saturday each month, from 10:00am - Noon.
 We ask parents and children to attend the first hour of class together for Family Catechesis.
 During the second hour, children meet in separate classes, while parents remain for an hour of catechism and faith sharing.
 The Rite of First Reconciliation is celebrated generally on the second Saturday of January.
 First Communion is celebrated generally two weeks after Easter.
-Please register for these Sacramental Preparation classes here.
+Registration form for Sacramental Preparation classes will be available in September.

-To register online for Sacramental preparation classes for the year 2013/2014 you will use the same registration form as for CCF classes.
+To register online for Sacramental preparation classes for the year 2015/2016 you will use the same registration form as for CCF classes.
 If you are a Catholic School Family you will have the chance to select the option to attend only the Sacramental Prep classes as explained above.
-Register HERE if not already registered through CCF.
+Registration forms

-Please find dates of scheduled classes for Sacramental Preparation in our calendar section.
+Please find dates of scheduled classes for Sacramental Preparation in our calendar section or download "First Reconciliation/First Communion" schedule onto your computer (available in September)

 The Sacrament of Confirmation is celebrated in Grades 10 and higher.
 Children must have completed at least one year of catechism before registering for the Confirmation Sacramental Preparation program.
 Confirmandi (Confirmation candidates) attend approximately eight classes.
 They also attend at least one class of family catechesis with their parents, and one class with their Confirmation Sponsors.*